single-cell-data/mams/specification.md

 **Field:** processing
 **Value:** Character string
 **Description:** Used to describe the nature of the data contained within the matrix.
-**Notes and considerations for implementation:** This field will help distinguish between the matrices that are produced at different stages of an analysis workflow.
+This field will help distinguish between the matrices that are produced at different stages of an analysis workflow.
 This field should not be used to infer a history of previous steps in the analysis workflow.
 So users should not have to use a particular sequence of tags and should not assume that each matrix has gone through a set of prior tags.
-Rather, the history of previous steps should be captured in the provenance field.
+Rather, the history of previous steps should be captured in the provenance (LOG) fields.

 **Field:** processing_description
 **Value:** Character string